rapid7/metasploit-framework/documentation/modules/auxiliary/admin/aws/aws_launch_instances.md

 ## How it Works

+Although hosts can be launched using the
-The module performs several tasks to launch a host with a public IP address, these are as follow: 1) select a VPC, 2) select a subnet, 3) create/select a security group, 4) create/select a key-pair, and 5) launch a host.
+Web console or the CLI, launching a host in the Cloud requires a fair amount of configuration; this module does its best to abstract configuration requirements away from the user by auto detecting the VPC, subnets, creating security groups, etc. It performs several tasks to launch a host with a public IP address, these are as follow: 1) select a VPC, 2) select a subnet, 3) create/select a security group, 4) create/select a key-pair, and 5) launch a host.

 The module will attempt to launch the host in the first VPC it finds in the given region (`Region` option).
 Most of the time there is only one VPC per